Boosters for all adults in US closer with panel meeting set - NewsBreak

 While all three vaccines used in the U.S. continue to offer strong protection against severe COVID-19 illness and death, the shots’ effectiveness against milder infection can wane over time.

-Members of the panel, the Advisory Committee on Immunization Practices, have debated in prior meetings whether there is sufficient evidence that boosters are currently needed for all adults.
+In prior meetings, members of the panel, called the Advisory Committee on Immunization Practices, have debated whether there is sufficient evidence that boosters are currently needed for all adults.

 Comments / 0